tamartsi/association_analyses_class/4_binary_traits.md

 The logstic mixed model and association testing
 -----------------------------------------------

-\begin{itemize}
-\item After estimating variance components in the ``null model", they are assumed fixed.
+-   After estimating variance components in the \`\`null model", they are assumed fixed.
-\item We now use this null model object in association testing.
+-   We now use this null model object in association testing.
-\end{itemize}

 ``` r
 gds <- GdsGenotypeReader(file.path(dir,
                            "SISG_snp_dosages.gds"))